The Environmental Land Management Scheme tests

 Land managers - we need you!

 We'll be holding a number of events this year to help us to establish a list of potential public goods for payments whilst identifying any priorities, issues and potential solutions to their delivery.
-This will include an online Vision Workshop in April 2021, workshops to develop outline Land Management Plans, and a symposium event to share findings and gather views.
+This will include an online Vision Workshop in April 2021, establishing a land manager working group to help develop a natural capital assessment and explore market opportunities.

 If you would like to be involved, please let our team know by signing up to our mailing list below.